tdammers/ghc-wiki/newcomers-tutorial.md

 ## Getting The Code

-You'll need a fork to commit patches on, so sign into GitLab and fork [the GHC project](https://gitlab.haskell.org/ghc/ghc), then clone it to your development machine:
+Sign in to GitLab, make your own fork of [the GHC project](https://gitlab.haskell.org/ghc/ghc) then clone it to your development machine:

 ```sh
 # clone GHC's main Git repository (creates './ghc' folder in CWD)